ScrollPrize/scrollprize-website/docs/16_first_letters.md

 ### How to get started?

-We have a bunch of segments and surface volumes ready to apply your ink detection algorithms on (e.g. which you made for the [Ink Detection Prize on Kaggle](ink_detection)).
+We have a bunch of segments and surface volumes ready to apply your ink detection algorithms on (e.g. which you made for the [Ink Detection Prize on Kaggle](ink_detection), or the original [ink-id](https://github.com/educelab/ink-id/)).
 See the [Data Organization page](data_organization) for more details.
 In particular, we recommend you trying out the Monster Segment (in Scroll 1), which is huge:

 <figure>
   <img src="/img/first-letters/Scroll1_wrap_recto_smaller.png" className="w-[100%]"/>